kubeckaj/JKCS.py-Manual/docs/source/HowToQML.rst

 # Preparing files

-The structures should be provided in a pickled database.pkl file (see ``JKQCpickle`` manual).
+The structures should be provided in a pickled .pkl files (see ``JKQC`` manual).
 The file naming must have specific format (you can try, i.e. with caution, to use ``JKname`` to rename your files).
 See examples:

 .. code::